Nusinovich/Ping-Pong-Game/README.md

 5. To be champion, you will need to win all 5 levels.
 6. Remember to have fun!!!

-# MVP Criteria
+# MVP Criteria and Planning

 1. Create Organize, and clean HTML page with game rules and a Nice background.
 2. The player needs to play with AI.
+3. Game board should include: ball, 2 paddles, Net, score counter for the player and AI, and round number. |
-3. The game should have multiple rounds, and each round should have X points.
+4. The game should have multiple rounds, and each round should have X points.
-4. The users should be able to play with their computer keyboard.
+5. The users should be able to play with their computer keyboard.
-5. The game should be simple and fun.
+6. The game should be simple and fun.

 # Post-MVP goals